 1. Choose a Hiking Trail That’s the Right Length for Your Baby, Toddler or Child

-If you’re hiking with a baby that’s 1-5 months old it will to a large degree depends on your fitness.
-You’ll want to use a front carrier and if it’s your first time hiking with your baby, aim for a short one of ~ 2 miles (~3km) as some babies can be fussy in the carrier.
+If you’re hiking with a baby that’s 1-5 months old, it will to a large degree depends on your fitness.
+You’ll want to use a front carrier.
+If it’s your first time hiking with your baby, aim for a short one of ~ 2 miles (~3km) as some babies can be fussy in the carrier.

-As to the steepness and elevation gain, that depends on your fitness, but again start easy for your introductory hike.
-You can always do a harder hike next time if you find it’s too easy for you.
+As to the steepness and elevation gain, that depends on your fitness.
+But again start easy for your introductory hike.
+You can always do a harder hike next time if you find it too easy.

-You can also look for paved trails or stroller-friendly trails if you’re wanting to get out in nature, but aren’t up for anything too physical yet, or if you’re hiking with a baby and a toddler.
+You can also look for paved trails or stroller-friendly trails.
+These are a great option if you want to get out in nature but aren’t up for anything too physical yet, or if you’re hiking with a baby and a toddler.

 If you’re hiking with a baby that’s 6 months or older and can sit up by themselves and weighs 15 lbs or more (see this article for further info), then use a backpack carrier.
-Look for a hike that’s 2-3 hours, or up to 6 miles (~10 km) and that’s relatively flat.
+Look for a hike that’s 2-3 hours or up to 6 miles (~10 km).
+You’ll also want to choose a relatively flat hike.
 Again, you can always progress, but it’s better and much more enjoyable to have it too easy than too difficult.

 For toddlers, look for a hike that’s up to 2 miles (~3 km).
-Research shows that toddlers walk an incredible 2 1/2 miles a day, but that’s over the course of a full day and includes falls.
+Research shows that toddlers walk an incredible 2 1/2 miles a day.
+However, that’s over the course of a full day and includes falls.

-You’ll also want to ensure that you have a carrier since if you’re hiking with toddlers you can expect to carry them at least part of the way so bring a carrier backpack.
+You’ll also want to ensure that you have a carrier backpack.
+If you’re hiking with toddlers, you can expect to carry them at least part of the way.
 I personally love Deuter backpacks which is why I recommend this one.

-Kids ages 5 or older, should be able to walk around 5 miles (8 km) as long as you give them time for breaks and let them walk at their own pace.
+Kids ages five or older should be able to walk around 5 miles (8 km).
+Just remember to give them time for breaks and let them walk at their own pace.

-For toddlers and young kids look for hikes that are either flat or with a gradual incline to keep their energy levels high.
+For toddlers and young kids look for hikes that are either flat or with a gradual incline.
+That will help keep their energy levels high.
 They’ll tire quickly on steep trails even if it’s not far distance-wise.